Gastronotherapy

 Cooked noodles being rinsed with water in a colander.

 Pour peanut sauce into bowl and combine until noodles are well coated.
 Add bell peppers, cucumber, and scallions, and toss to combine.
-Sprinkle with a pinch of red pepper flakes (if using).
+Top with cilantro and peanuts.

 Noodles in a large bowl mixed with peanut sauce and chopped vegetables.

-Chopsticks holding up spicy peanut noodles from bowl.
+Chopsticks holding up easy peanut noodles from bowl.

 • Saucy broccoli & tofu stir fry served on a plate.